 Companies' approach 1 Background and purpose of accounting To take action to tackle global warming, we realize the importance of understanding our overall environmental impacts, including both upstream and downstream activities.
 Underlying this awareness are the following reasons: The construction industry involves, as its products, buildings and other structures, which are social infrastructures intended for long-term use.
 What matters environmentally is the environmental impacts buildings will have while they are in service.
-The construction industry is a representative resource-intensive industry.
+O The construction industry is a representative resource-intensive industry.
 What also matters is the environmental impacts arising from the production, transfer, handling and disposal of building materials.
 2 Utilization of accounting results Identify and focus on priority issues to be addressed.
 Evaluate the results of our efforts and activities.
 Disclosing information to stakeholders.
 3 Benefits of accounting Enabled to evaluate the relevant environmental aspects quantitatively.
 We can confirm the things that we should approach on, and it is also efficient for internal unity.
 4 Internal system for accounting The Environmental Management Committee, a subcommittee of the Corporate Environmental Committee, deals with and organizes the task of supply chain emissions accounting.

 Companies' approach 5 Efforts to reduce supply chain emissions Continuously improve the energy-saving performance of buildings designed by us. ⇒ We account for, and draw on, CO2 emissions of created and constructed buildings while they are in service as one of the indicators to evaluate the results of our efforts.
 Promote the utilization of recycled materials as building materials. ⇒ We account for, and draw on reductions of CO2 emissions arising from the production of key materials as one of the indicators to measure the implications of the use of recycled materials.
-Promote an effective use of construction sludge. => We account for and draw on those CO2 emissions data for waste disposal as one of the indicators to measure the importance of construction sludge in waste disposal.
 6 Issues in supply chain emissions accounting Validity of emission factors used, periodic review or revision of emission factors, social authorization of emission factors.
 We use emission factors for the calculations, so it is difficult to visualize the evaluations of the results of our efforts for CO2 reduction.
 Because the construction industry is based on orders received, the related supply chains differ by orders, covering a broad range.
 Therefore, the calculation of CO2 emissions without using emission factors is very hard work.
 When it comes to the construction industry, a wide variety of materials are used at ever-moving, transient construction or production sites.
 In this context, we need to compromise to some extent in the accuracy or details, while ensuring a certain level of validity, when we undertake the task of supply chain emissions accounting.
 7 Other One of the huge roles the construction industry plays, towards realizing a low carbon society, is to provide highly energy saving buildings.
-The amount of CO2 avoided emissions in the use stage of buildings designed and constructed by Kajima Corporation in FY2017 (equivalent to the amount of emission reduction for 30 years from the baseline of Act on the Rational Use of Energy) was 390,000 tCO2.
+The amount of CO2 avoided emissions in the use stage of buildings designed and constructed by Kajima Corporation in FY2020 (equivalent to the amount of emission reduction for 30 years from the baseline of Act on the Rational Use of Energy) was 320,000 tCO2.